phetsims/gas-properties/doc/implementation-notes.md

 **Coordinate transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
 The standard (scenery) view coordinate frame has +x right, +y down.
 The transform is therefore a scaling transform that inverts the y axis.
 See [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) for specifics.

 **Time transforms**: Real time (seconds) is scaled to sim time (picoseconds) by [TimeTransform](https://github.com/phetsims/gas-properties/blob/master/js/common/model/TimeTransform.js).
 Transforms are provided for "normal" and "slow" sim times.
+The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim.js` when it steps the simulation.
+The `dt` values for all other methods are in picoseconds.
+(The units for `dt` are clearly documented throughout the code.)

 **Memory management**: With the exception of [Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js) instances, all object instances (model and view) persist for the lifetime of the sim.
 There is no need to call `unlink`, `removeListener`, `dispose`, etc.